 Netizens Offer Ideas On How To Train Hyperactive German Shepherd Without Trainer Or Treats

-One thing that many people need to look into when it comes to getting a dog is training techniques, especially if you have a hyperactive dog or a big dog who could use it well with training.
-Ultimately, an owner's decision to train their dog is up to them, and it's definitely something that many owners want to consider.
+One thing that many people need to consider when getting a dog is training techniques, especially if you have a hyperactive dog or a large dog that could benefit from training.
+Ultimately, the decision to train their dog is up to the owner, and it's definitely something that many owners want to consider.

-In this case, we're looking into a question that was submitted by a dog owner who has a German Shepherd, they are looking for advice on how to train their dog who can't really be trained with treats, who is hyperactive, and they said that a trainer is out of the question.
-People had a lot to say in the comments as they answered their questions and gave tips.
+In this case, we're looking into a question submitted by a dog owner who has a German Shepherd.
+They are seeking advice on how to train their dog, who cannot be trained with treats, is hyperactive, and for whom hiring a trainer is out of the question.
+People had a lot to say in the comments as they answered their questions and provided tips.

 It's somewhat difficult to train a dog in general, much less without treats or a trainer.
-If you're interested in seeing what people had to say in the comments about this and all of the answers and ideas to this question then keep on reading as we dive in and give you a full look into the post.
+If you're interested in seeing what people had to say in the comments about this and all of the answers and ideas related to this question, then keep reading as we dive in and give you a full look into the post.

-Here's the question that was asked in order to get all of these interesting answer responses.
+Here's the question that was asked to gather all of these interesting responses.

-This comment definitely said it best and gave OP a lot of real ways to help them out with this.
+This comment definitely captured it best and provided OP with many practical ways to help them out.

 Training a hyperactive German Shepherd without the use of treats or a trainer can be a challenging task, but it is not impossible.
 Here are some tips that may help:

-Establish a routine: German Shepherds thrive on routine, so establish a daily routine that includes regular exercise, feeding times, and training sessions.
+Establish a routine: German Shepherds thrive on routine, so create a daily schedule that includes regular exercise, feeding times, and training sessions.

 Use positive reinforcement: While you cannot use treats, you can still use positive reinforcement to reward good behavior.
 Praise your dog with verbal cues such as "good boy" or "good girl" and give them plenty of physical affection, such as belly rubs or scratches behind the ears.